SandersonHaley/Useful_Genomics_Scripts/README.md

 extractgenesfromgenbackProtein.py: extract the DNA sequence of a gene annotated by prokka from a genBank file and translate into a protein sequence extractgenesfromgenbackDNA.py: extract the DNA sequence of a gene annotated by prokka from a genBank file

+diamond.sh : running a blastx over all refseq sequences and all the plasmids from a set of genomes predicted by mobsuite using diamond to predict host range on Plato diamond_setup.sh: setting up daimond.sh to run each plasmid fasta parrelel and not one at a time on Plato